Senegal in a nutshell

 From the little one’s point of view, Patrick’s Lodge is paradisiacal!
 In addition to having a space that has been entirely reserved for them, children will also be allowed to join the superb outdoor kids club free of charge.
 When they are not playing in the incredible play area (built entirely from local materials) the toddlers can set off to discover the secrets of African culture and of the Senegalese nature, in the company of the Lodge’s certified facilitators.
 Can anyone ask for more?

-When it comes to decorations, noble materials and local crafts set the tone: African woods in mahogany hues, woven loincloths and camaieu in ochre shades, reminiscent of the soft colours of the savannah, promise an exotic and soothing stay.
-At Lamantin Beach Resort and Spa, everything is about luxury, calm and voluptuousness… at least for parents!
-While the latter enjoy the delights of the lagoon pool or the nearby fine sand beach, toddlers can have endless fun at the hotel’s water park (the pirate ship and jet dolphin are incredible) or at the Mini Beach kids club.
+While the latter enjoy the delights of the lagoon pool or the nearby fine sand beach, toddlers can join the Kids-club.
 No way, anyone’s getting bored here: games on the beach, craft, drawing or cooking workshops occupy the little ones’ days.
 More unusual activities are also imagined for families, such as the regular visit of a storyteller who takes her audience to the heart of African myths… a must!

 - In Senegal, meals are shared.
 As it is in many African countries, here the entire family (or even the entire village) eats from the same plate and… with their fingers!
 This is one of the Senegalese well-kept secrets for maintaining conviviality!
 Apart from Yassa chicken, a national dish enhanced with lime, Senegal is a destination that will delight the gourmets.
 Peanut paste Maffé, Thieboudienne and its candied garlic, seafood or freshwater fish fritters or the excellent Casamance rice should conquer your taste buds.
 For children and the fragile stomachs, cassava, an African potato, can be savoured fried or mashed.
 Little guest takes you on a gastronomic adventure to broaden your horizons!